Behfar90/react-configurable-modal/README.md

 `Width`, `height`, `position`, `animation`, and `coords` (in case you want to have the modal popped where is clicked) are the props you can set to the modal.
 You can find a thorough explanation on props as well as their default values in [Props](#props).

-- Pressing `esc` or clicking outside of the modal content closes the modal!
+- Press`esc` or click anywhere outside of the modal content to closec the modal!

 Please see [Examples](#examples) for a better understanding on how to use props.